-Student Success Student Performance Social and Emotional Learning Access to Rigorous Texts and Tasks School Rating Report, MAP data SBAC Data, ORF and STAR reading data, SBAC Projection Data Panorama survey results, Student Survey data Classroom observation data, enVisions 2020, Reach for Reading Data Reviewed Areas of Strength: Our 23/24 Fall MAP data reveals that at the 61st percentile or higher, 45% of our students are proficient in Math, and 48% of our students are proficient in Reading.
-These numbers are slightly lower than our fall MAP scores from 22/23, which were 48% and 46% respectively.
-From Fall of 22/23 to Fall of 23/24, an increase in proficiency from all tests taken was noted in our White population (59% - 68%) and in our Hispanic population (40% - 41%).
-Areas for Growth: Our Fall MAP scores reveal a decline in the performance of our African American students from 22/23 to 23/24 from 42% to 39%, and a decline in our Asian students from 22/23 to 23/24 from 96% to 84%.
-From Fall of 22/23 to Fall of 23/24, our student performance on MAP decreased at the 61% percentile or above in Reading by 2%, and in Math by 3%.
+Student Success Student Performance Social and Emotional Learning Access to Rigorous Texts and Tasks School Rating Report, MAP data SBAC Data, ORF and STAR reading data, SBAC Projection Data Panorama survey results, Student Survey data Classroom observation data, enVisions 2020, Reach for Reading Data Reviewed I Reading was 4% and our overall gain from Fall to Winter in Math was 10%.
+In Math, by grade level from Kindergarten to 39%, and a decline in our Asian students f student performance on MAP decreased a According to our Winter MAP scores, we decreased as the student performance on the students of the students re performance of our African American sturom 22/23 to 23/24 from 96% to 84%.
+From the 61% percentile or above in Reading between the formance on the MAP test from the m Fall of 22/23 to Fall of 23/24, our y 2%, and in Math by 3%. with our first grade students in the area of

+In addition, our teachers continue to meet weekly during PLC meetings to discuss data and plan for future instruction.
 Problem Statement We have communicated consistent expectations for teacher and student performance.
 We also provided parents with information regarding their student's performance on formative and summative assessments.
 We can improve on sending parents hard copies of progress reports and information on their academic growth throughout the year.
 Some of the communication sent to parents regarding their child's academic standing was sent through email.
 It may have been an incorrect assumption that parents went through Infinite Campus to obtain up to day information on their child's progress in school.
 As a school, we can be more proactive and aggressive with providing communication to parents regarding their child's academic standing.
 The use of the Tier I observation tool was not implemented effectively last year to collect and share data with teachers regarding our schoolwide implementation of our established schoolwide targets for student performance.
 Critical Root Causes We have communicated our learning targets and expectations for curriculum implementation of HMA, enVisions, Core 95, and Exact Path.
 A monitoring system is in the process of being developed for tracking and monitoring the implementation of our curriculum tools of HMA, enVisions and Exact Path.
 In addition, the expectations for PLC meetings have just recently been communicated and developed.